quadraturerules/quadraturerules/CONTRIBUTING.md

 If you want to contribute, but are unsure where to start, have a look at the [issue tracker](https://github.com/quadraturerules/quadraturerules/labels/good%20first%20issue) for issues labelled "good first issue".

+Your changes will be reviewed by one of the editors of the encyclopedia.
+You can tag [@editors](https://github.com/orgs/quadraturerules/teams/editors) in your pull request if you have any questions or comments for the editors.

 ### Adding a quadrature rule
 Rules in the online encyclopedia of quadrature rules are defined using files in the `rules/` folder.
 A yaml file called `Qxxxxxx.qr` (where `xxxxxx` is the next unused index) is used to define a family of rules.